MEND2-Lab/mend2np/README.md

 Recommend Python 3.13.6

-Dependencies are listed in requirements.txt and can be installed into your Python environment with `pip install -r requirements.txt1`
+Dependencies are listed in requirements.txt and can be installed into your Python environment with `pip install -r requirements.txt`

 #TODO